 Do you dread trimming your dog's nails?
 Do you avoid it altogether by relying on your vet or groomer to do this task for you?
 Most people I know would answer yes to one or both of these questions, but you don't have to!
 I'm writing this article to help you get a better grip on this grooming task.
 A really important part of your relationship with your dog, in my humble opinion, is being able to groom him.

 I almost always start my grooming sessions by massaging the dog.
 This is an invaluable way to solidify the bond between you and your dog because it floods both human and dog with oxytocin (the natural hormone that increases trust and reduces fear).
-You should massage your dog even when you're not grooming, and in Natural Dog Training we call this "rub-a-dub."
+You should massage your dog even when you're not grooming.
 It softens the dog and helps increase his emotional capacity (and yours!).
 For me, it is an especially important part of the grooming session, especially when I need to trim my dog's nails.

 For tips on the best tools and technique for nail trimming, you can watch this short video I made: